Unboxed-Software/solana-course/CONTRIBUTING.md

  - Likewise, use async/await and use try / catch all the time, rather than sometimes using `.then()` and `.catch()`

  - Throw errors with `throw new Error('message')`.
 Don't throw strings (JS allows almost any type to be thrown).
 TS code can assume anything thrown is of the `Error` type.

  - Don't make custom helper functions.
 Instead use the `@solana-developers/helpers` package.
 If you need a functoon that doesn't exist, make a PR to `@solana-developers/helpers`, and add the helper, tests, and docs.

  - Use two spaces per prettier defaults, StandardJS, node style guide, idiomatic JS, AirBnB style guide, MDN, Google Style guide, codepen, jsfiddle, etc.

+ - Write tests so we can run your code and ensure a new release of something doesn't break your code.
+Ensure your tests make sense.
+BDD style (which Anchor uses by default) uses `describe` and `it` to create the names.
+So `describe('the plus operator', () => {}` becomes `describe the plus operation` and `it('adds numbers', () => {...})` becomes `it adds numbers`.
+Ensure your test names make sense!

 ### Rust & Anchor